cdpadilla42/chrisdpadilla.com/_posts/foolinwithfunk.md

 [Listen on Youtube](https://youtu.be/ftAD-41lVEw)

-Groovin' on a Sunday Mornin'
+Groovin' on a Sunday mornin'